aerospike/act/README.md

  - fewer than 1% of transactions exceed 8 ms
  - fewer than 0.1% of transactions exceed 64 ms

-The **max** line of the output shows the highest value and that line should not exceed these values.
+The **max** line of the output shows the highest value and the values on the max line should not exceed the values specified above for failures.

 A single device which does not violate these thresholds for 48 hours is considered production-worthy.